 - The ease of spincast reels makes them a good choice for novices.
 They’re reliable and lack complexity.

 The drag system of your reel applies friction to the spool.
 This helps as you cast and while you are attempting to bait a fish, particularly larger species.

 - Older models traditionally have a fixed drag that cannot be adjusted.

 - Spring and pawl drag systems for fly fishing offer some adjustment and have a distinct clicking sound when line is pulled off the reel.

 - Disc drag systems provide the smoothest type of drag.
-They are used in many modern fly reels.
+Many modern fly reels use disc drag systems.

 - Adjustable disc drags allow anglers to make fine adjustments to the level of drag pressure.

 - Spring and pawl, or “click and pawl” systems feature a spring that pushes the prawl into a gear on the reel spool to produce a drag.
 Spring and pawl is best for light fishing, when targeting panfish.